jhu-arch/arch-tutorial/Snakemake.rst

 .. code-block:: console

   [userid@login03 pipeline]$ rf status
-  .                                   done  (step already performed) └── cutadapt                        done
+  .                                   done  (step already done) └── cutadapt                        done
-      ├── bwamem              ready to run  (step with the run file, but not performed yet) │   └── rmdup          no run script
+      ├── bwamem              ready to run  (step with the run file, but not performed) │   └── rmdup          no run script
       │       └── tags       no run script  (step without the run file) │           └── tabix  no run script
-      └── genome              ready to run  (step with the run file, but not performed yet)
+      └── genome              ready to run  (step with the run file, but not performed) └── hg19            ready to run
+              └── bwa         ready to run

 SRA Toolkit